semgrep/semgrep-docs/docs/semgrep-ci/configuration-reference.md

 Use this reference to configure Semgrep's behavior in CI environments.
 This reference includes both command-line options and environment variables.
 You can also define these variables within a CI configuration file.
 Refer to your CI provider's documentation for the correct syntax.
 Examples are written in a Bash environment except when otherwise stated.

 :::tip
 Unless otherwise stated, you can also set many of these environment variables within your local environment for testing or experimental purposes.
-Run `semgrep ci` after setting environment variables to see their effect.
+Run `semgrep ci` in your command line after setting environment variables to test their effect.
 :::

-### Environment variables for configuring scan behavior
+## Environment variables for configuring scan behavior

 These environment variables configure various aspects of your CI job, such as a job's timeout or source of rules.

 ### `SEMGREP_APP_TOKEN`

 Set `SEMGREP_APP_TOKEN` to send findings to Semgrep App and use rules from the Rule Board.
 You must have a Semgrep App account to use this environment variable.
-To generate a token, see [TODOLINK]. `SEMGREP_APP_TOKEN` is incompatible with `SEMGREP_RULES`.
+To generate a token, see [Creating a `SEMGREP_APP_TOKEN`](/docs/semgrep-ci/running-semgrep-ci-with-semgrep-app/#creating-a-semgrep_app_token). `SEMGREP_APP_TOKEN` is incompatible with `SEMGREP_RULES`.
 Do not set `SEMGREP_RULES` environment variable within the same CI job as `SEMGREP_APP_TOKEN`.

 Example: